frc1675/brownbook/labs/lab-1-hello-world.md

   * Special characters used to disable a line of code, in Java use // at the beginning of a line to comment it

 ## Setup:
-* Create a folder called “HelloWorld” folder to C:\dev
+* Create a folder called “HelloWorld” in C:\dev (use Windows Explorer)
 * From the desktop open Visual Studio code for 2020 robot development
 * Select “File” >> “Open Folder…” and then choose C:\dev\HelloWorld as the folder
 * Create a new called file Main.java